rns/kollos-luif-doc/etc/kir.md

 information the KIR will need, at least.
 ]

-Kollos's interface language will be the LUIF, essentially Lua 5.1 extended with BNF.
+Kollos’s interface language will be the LUIF, essentially Lua 5.1 extended with BNF.
 A top layer, called the Kollos high layer, or KHIL, will parse this into the "Kollos intermediate representation".